MultiSafepay/docs/content/api/orders/recurring-payments.md

 {{< /code-block >}}

 {{< description >}}
-## Recurring payments
+## Recurring Payments

-You can initiate [recurring payments](/payments/features/recurring-payments/) using [tokenization](/payments/features/tokenization/) for the following payment methods:
+You can initiate [Recurring Payments](/payments/features/recurring-payments/) using [tokenization](/payments/features/tokenization/) for the following payment methods:

 - VISA
 - MasterCard